 Sandhill Symphony, A Natural History of High Pine

-More than 300 images, taken by Stetson University Professor Peter May (Biology), introduced visitors to the flora and fauna of this vanishing ecosystem.
+In this 2015/2016 exhibit, more than 300 images, taken by Stetson University Professor Peter May (Biology), introduced visitors to the flora and fauna of this vanishing ecosystem.
 We asked Dr. May some questions about the inspiration for his photography and the hows of getting that perfect shot.

 View our online gallery featuring a sample of the exhibit.